sahlenlab/HiCapTools/README.md

 ##### 2. Negative Control Probe Design

-- Design negative probe set *(STRING: REQUIRED)* :   The option to enable the generation of negative control probes(intergenic, intronic, exonic) for this design.
-Its value can be Yes or No. The negative control probes will be designed against the whole genome and will be selected randomly to the number needed.
-If empty, the value will be set to No.

 - Minimum fragment length for negative probe  *(INTEGER: REQUIRED)*  : The minimum length of the restriction enzyme fragment for which negative control probes are designed.
-The recommended and default value is 500 base pairs.
+The recommended and default value is 500 base pairs, used if the field is left empty.

 - Number of Intergenic Negative control fragments *(INTEGER: OPTIONAL)* :   The number of intergenic negative control fragments to place probes.
 Empty field will be taken as zero.
 Two probes will be placed on each negative control fragment.